lautaro@wilsf — bash — ~/darwin/prefrontal-cortex.md

 If you're over 30, manage your prefrontal cortex

-The prefrontal cortex is the part of your brain that does long-term thinking, risk assessment, impulse control.
-It finishes developing somewhere between age 25 and 30.
-Before that, decisions get processed more by the amygdala — emotion, instinct, willingness to take risks without weighing them.
+If you’re over 30, your brain is fighting you.
+Specifically, the prefrontal cortex — the part that does long-term thinking, risk assessment, impulse control.
+It finishes wiring around 25–30.
+Before that, the amygdala drives more — emotion, instinct, raw willingness to bet without weighing.

 front back